complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 - **In-place construction only**: Elements must be constructed in-place using `emplace_*` methods that forward construction arguments
 - **Template forwarding**: Use perfect forwarding to pass construction arguments directly to element constructors
 - **Memory region threading**: Always pass the `memory_region&` to element constructors when required

+**Current Stage Implementation Note**: The requirement for in-place construction using `emplace_*` methods is more verbose than standard C++ container insertion patterns.
+This design choice ensures that all regional type constraints are satisfied while maintaining zero-cost-relocation.
+The future dedicated programming language will provide more intuitive syntax for container operations while preserving these fundamental safety properties.

 ### 5. YAML Serialization (Optional)